BolajiAyodeji/chat-with-siri/README.md

 ## Features

 * [x] A responsive, user-friendly, and performant UI built with TypeScript, Reactjs, Nextjs App Router, Tailwind CSS, and ElevenLabs TypeScript SDK.
-* [x] PWA support for installation on mobile devices and offline usage.
+* [x] PWA support for installation on mobile devices.
 * [x] Users can ask a question by text and get a text response.
 * [x] Users can ask a question by text and get an audio response.
 * [x] Users can change the voice of the audio response (40+ options).